 Driving under the influence of medicinal marijuana is prohibited in New Jersey.
 DUI laws remain the same for cannabis as any other substance.
 The law also includes the operation of any aircraft, heavy equipment, train or other vessel.

-New Jersey medical marijuana must remain in the state and cannot be legally exported across state lines.
+Any marijuana obtained in the state and cannot be legally exported across state lines.
+They same applies for both medical and recreational cannabis.

-Current New Jersey law prohibits home cultivation and the possession of a marijuana plant for any purpose.
+Current New Jersey law prohibits home cultivation and the possession of a marijuana plant for any purpose, despite being legalized for possession and use.